django-admin-bootstrapped/django-admin-bootstrapped/README.md

 ### Translate/change an application name with a template

 With the default admin you can't change the application name, but django-admin-bootstrapped let you do it in a really easy way.
 Just create a file named `admin_app_name.html` into the application's template folder.
 Eg: `myapp/templates/admin_app_name.html` or `project/templates/myapp/admin_app_name.html`.
+You can also change the default Django Administration title, just add a `admin_title.html` file into your `project/templates/admin/` folder.

 ### Add custom html to the change form of any model with a template